MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-multi-subnet-multiple-regions.md

 [!INCLUDE[appliesto-sqlvm](../../includes/appliesto-sqlvm.md)]

 This tutorial explains how to configure an Always On availability group replica for SQL Server on Azure Virtual Machines (VMs) in an Azure region that is remote to the primary replica.
-You can use this configuration for the purpose of disaster recovery (DR).
+You can use this configuration for disaster recovery (DR).

 You can also use the steps in this article to extend an existing on-premises availability group to Azure.